-The Museum leases energy conservation, office, 4-D theater, and other equipment under finance leases that expire at various dates through April, 2027.
-The Museum has also entered into a financing agreement to fund the renovation of its Omni theater, which is collateralized in part by the equipment purchased during the renovation and in part by other Museum equipment.
+The Museum leases office, 4-D theater, and other equipment under finance leases that expire at various dates through September, 2025.
+The Museum had also financed energy conservation equipment and the renovation of its Omni theater; these leases were retired early in April, 2022.